 Which leaves out Sydney Pollack, the Coen brothers, Stanley Kubrick, Bryan Forbes, Alejandro Gonzalez Inarritu, John Schlesinger, Robert Altman and Anthony Minghella!

 Crap.
-No wonder I don’t post more film blogs.
+No wonder I don’t post more about film.

 As best I can, I reckon I have seen approximately 1,057 movies in their entirety.
 The decade most often represented is the eighties, which makes sense since a.)
 I was young, and b.) had disposable income.